 Do I Need a Realtor for New Construction?

 Thinking of buying a new home in the Dallas-Fort Worth area?
-Whether you’re considering a move-in ready property, under construction, or a proposed new build home, working with a knowledgeable agent will save you time. money and ultimately provide a better product for you.
+Whether you’re considering a move-in ready property, something already under construction, or a proposed new build home, working with a knowledgeable agent will save you time, money, and ultimately provide a better product and experience for you.

 When you walk into a model home, the builder’s representative who warmly greets you is there to sell you their product, a new home.
 They’re very knowledgeable about their product, and know a lot about the construction process.